superfly/docs/laravel/the-basics/databases.html.md

 ---
 No application is complete without a data store!

-In this guide, you&#39;ll find configuration on different database applications and different approaches to connect them with your Laravel application in Fly.io.
+In this guide, you'll find configuration on different database applications and different approaches to connect them with your Laravel application in Fly.io.

-You&#39;ll see here references on how you can set up a database instance through Fly.io, along with other approaches that suit global distribution of data.
+You'll see here references on how you can set up a database instance through Fly.io along with other approaches that suit global distribution of data.
 <p></p>

 ## _[Fly .internal Address](/docs/reference/private-networking/#fly-internal-addresses)_

-In this guide, you&#39;ll be connecting your Laravel application with various database applications running in Fly.io.
+In this guide, you'll be connecting your Laravel application with various database applications running in Fly.io.
 A very important concept in connecting Fly.io applications with each other is [Private Networking](/docs/reference/private-networking).

 <aside class="callout">
 How do you connect your Laravel application running in Fly.io with a database application running in Fly.io?
 </aside>

-<b>The Answer: Use the database application&#39;s [Fly .internal Address](/docs/reference/private-networking/#fly-internal-addresses):</b>
+<b>The Answer: Use the database application's [Fly .internal Address](/docs/reference/private-networking/#fly-internal-addresses):</b>
 <ol>
-<li>Get the database application&#39;s app-name from its `fly.toml`</li>
+<li>Get the database application's app-name from its `fly.toml`</li>
-<li>Generate the pattern for your database application&#39;s  Fly .internal Address: `"<app-name>.internal"`</li>
+<li>Generate the pattern for your database application's  Fly .internal Address: `"<app-name>.internal"`</li>
-<li>Use the Fly .internal Address retrieved above in your Laravel application&#39;s `fly.toml` configuration for connecting with the database</li>
+<li>Use the Fly .internal Address retrieved above in your Laravel application's `fly.toml` configuration for connecting with the database</li>
 </ol>

 ## _MySQL in Fly.io_
-You can start with a relational-database classic: [MySQL](https://www.mysql.com/); you can even run it as a Fly App.
+You can start with a relational-database classic: [MySQL](https://www.mysql.com/).
+You can even run it as a Fly App.

-### Setup a MySQL application in Fly.io
+### _Setup a MySQL application in Fly.io_
 Follow this [MySQL guide](/docs/app-guides/mysql-on-fly/) to get up and running with your MySQL application in Fly.io.

+### _Connect from a Laravel application in Fly.io_

+First, you'll have to find out your MySQL application's Fly .internal Address:

-### Get MySQL application's Fly .internal Address
+<b>Get MySQL application's Fly .internal Address</b>

-Open your MySQL application's `fly.toml` as a reference, and from there get its [Fly .internal address](/docs/laravel/the-basics/databases/#fly-internal-address).
+Open your MySQL application's `fly.toml` as a reference, and from there get its [Fly .internal Address](/docs/laravel/the-basics/databases/#fly-internal-address).
 As an example, your MySQL Fly .internal Address would be `"mysql-app-name.internal"`, given a `fly.toml` configuration below:

 ```toml